RaptorialThing/laravel-simple-admin-panel/README.md

 # Content

+- Middleware/Admin.php: Middleware "admin" to restrict access to routes
+- Role, User, UserRoleMapping: Models for the roles
-Middleware/Admin.php: Middleware "admin" to restrict access to routes Controllers/UserController & Controllers/RoleController: Controllers that handle the admin panel Routes/web.php: The default route file with the addition of new routes for the admin panel view/admin: The blade views for the admin interface
+- Controllers/UserController & Controllers/RoleController: Controllers that handle the admin panel
+- Routes/web.php: The default route file with the addition of new routes for the admin panel
+- view/admin: The blade views for the admin interface

 # Integrating into an existing project
 If you just want to add the admin panel,